killdash9/MacClam/README.md

     chmod +x MacClam.sh
     ./MacClam.sh

-This will bootstrap by installing the lastest versions of ClamAV and fswatch.
+This will bootstrap by building the lastest versions of ClamAV and fswatch from source.
 Using crontab, it will schedule a full file system scan once a week and check for signatures once a day.
 It also sets up live monitoring for the $HOME and /Applications directories.
-Each of these things can be configured by modifying script variables and running it again.
+Each of these things can be configured by modifying script variables and re-running the script.

 ## Usage ##